Do Dogs Dream?

 Do dogs have nightmares?

 It is important to note that dogs and humans need uninterrupted sleep for health of mind and body.
-Provide your dog a quiet, comfortable, area to rest and do not disturb them.
+Provide your dog with a quiet, comfortable area to rest and do not disturb them.
 Approximately 60% of dog bites in children occur when the child wakes a sleeping dog.
-It is important to teach children to not wake a dog when he is sleeping.
+It is important to teach children to not wake a dog who is sleeping.

 Related Articles